 If you don’t want to do a long hike, it is possible to take a self-guided walk along the easy 1.3-mile out-and-back Sandal Trail to an overlook with great views of Betatakin 0.25 miles away across the canyon.

-There are a couple of other easy hikes in the area where you don’t see any cliff dwellings, and a Visitor Center and small gift shop, as well as a campground.
+There are a couple of other easy hikes in the area where you don’t see any cliff dwellings, a Visitor Center, and a small gift shop, as well as a campground.

 By Jenna from Up and Away Magazine

 Visible from the South Rim of the Grand Canyon, Indian Garden stands out as a strikingly green oasis amongst an otherwise endless sea of red rock.
 Located approximately 4.5 miles down Bright Angel Trail, the campground brings sweet relief to tired hikers and backpackers with its cool creek, shady trees, and a cluster of picnic tables.

 Unsurprisingly, the name Indian Garden was coined by European-Americans who “discovered” the area in the 1800s only to realize indigenous tribes had previously cultivated it.
 Nearby petroglyphs reveal that humans lived in the region as far back as 13,000 years ago, and remnants of numerous seasonal farming structures (likely built by the Puebloans) were discovered in Indian Garden itself.